 When you work with a recruiter, you may end up only speaking with places that do not fit what you are interested in.
-In doing so, many attorneys (falsely) conclude that if this is all that is out there then they will go in-house, or quit the practice of law, or take some type of other direction with their careers.
+In doing so, many attorneys (falsely) conclude that if this is all that is out there, they will go in-house, quit the practice of law, or take some other direction with their careers.

-It is incredibly common for attorneys who work with “recruiters” and not placement professionals to leave the practice of law, to develop serious self-esteem issues, to remain in positions they do not like, and to fail to discover opportunities that could benefit them.
+It is incredibly common for attorneys who work with “recruiters” and not placement professionals to leave the practice of law, develop serious self-esteem issues, remain in positions they do not like and fail to discover opportunities that could benefit them.
 One example is finding opportunities in different geographic areas—opportunities rarely accessible to your typical recruiter who only works in a limited region with limited firms and a limited mindset.
-For example, I recently spoke with one attorney who was extremely marketable, yet he was driving from Sacramento to San Diego each weekend to see his wife and son because he was under the mistaken belief that “there were no jobs in San Diego” because he had been working with “recruiters” who told him so and who had been poorly managing his job search.
+For example, I recently spoke with one extremely marketable attorney, yet he was driving from Sacramento to San Diego each weekend to see his wife and son because he was under the mistaken belief that there were no jobs in San Diego because he had been working with recruiters who told him so and who had been poorly managing his job search.

-Within one month of talking to me, he was at a new firm in San Diego.
-I see this sort of thing all the time and it never ceases to upset me.
-It harms lives and careers and it happens when people trust their job search to recruiters.
+He was at a new firm in San Diego within one month of talking to me.
+I see this sort of thing all the time, and it never ceases to upset me.
+It harms lives and careers, and it happens when people trust their job search to recruiters.

-At the outset, it is important to understand what recruiting is and what recruiters do.
+It is important to understand what recruiting is and what recruiters do at the outset.
 A recruiter typically, and historically, has “recruited” for one or a few jobs—generally a job or jobs that have been around forever and that everyone in the business already knows about.
-A recruiter does not understand the market.
-Instead, a recruiter understands the few jobs he or she happens to be recruiting for at that time.
+A recruiter does not have legal market knowledge.
+Instead, a recruiter understands the few jobs they happen to be recruiting for at that time.
 A recruiter understands how to target individual attorneys for positions and not much else.

-In areas like New York City, when a legal recruiter gets a “new job” from a law firm the recruiter will start dialing, emailing, advertising and doing what he or she can to fill the position.
+In areas like New York City, when a legal recruiter gets a “new job” from a law firm, the recruiter will start dialing, emailing, advertising, and doing what they can to fill the position.
 It is not uncommon for attorneys to get several calls for the same job.
-A recruiter learns a little bit about the job, decides whom to contact and proceeds to “recruit.”
-The recruiter knows enough about the job to tell you about it and if you send the recruiter your resume the recruiter will do his or her best to get it in front of the firm.
+A recruiter learns a little bit about the job, decides whom to contact, and proceeds to “recruit.”
+The recruiter knows enough about the job to tell you about it, and if you send the recruiter your resume, the recruiter will do their best to get it in front of the firm.
 This method of recruiting is as old as the hills.
 It does not require any particular skill other than having thick skin, the ability to pick up the phone again and again and to get people to send you their resumes.
-This is recruiting in its purest sense and it is what most attorney recruiters do.
+This is recruiting in its purest sense, and it is what most attorney recruiters do.

-Recruiters are not at all equipped to advise you, to get you other jobs or to “place” you in a truly suitable position.
-They will try if you ask, but in most cases, they do not know what they are doing.
+Recruiters are not equipped to advise you, get you other jobs, or “place” you in a truly suitable position.
+They will try if you ask, but they do not know what they are doing in most cases.
 In the old days, many recruiters would simply fax your resume to every large law firm in the city.
-I once met a recruiter in New York and he proudly showed me a large fax machine in his office that had been programmed to send resumes to over 50 New York law firms automatically.
+I once met a recruiter in New York, and he proudly showed me a large fax machine in his office that had been programmed to automatically send resumes to over 50 New York law firms.

-In today’s legal market, these recruiters may email your resume to every firm they know about if you tell them you want to explore the market.
-This is incredibly common and it upsets me a great deal.
-If a firm expresses interest in you, the recruiter will call you and act like the recruiter is trying to get your permission to send you to that firm and then a day or so later (after you “approve” this—without knowing your resume was sent there way before you “approved” the submission), the recruiter will call you and tell you the firm wants to see you.
+These recruiters may email your resume to every firm they know about if you tell them you want to explore the market in today's legal market.
+This is incredibly common, and it upsets me a great deal.
+If a firm expresses interest in you, the recruiter will call you and act like the recruiter is trying to get permission to send you to that firm.
+Then, a day or so later (after you “approve” this—without knowing your resume was sent to them way before you “approved” the submission), the recruiter will call you and tell you the firm wants to see you.
 This sort of game is played by lots of recruiters—not the majority—but this is the sort of thing that happens when you trust your career to someone who has no real understanding of the market or concern for you.

-Many recruiters are a manipulative, dishonest lot of people who are looking out for themselves and whose motivation is at odds with your career.
+Many recruiters are manipulative, dishonest people looking out for themselves and whose motivation is at odds with your career.

 Recruiters can be all sorts of people at different stages of their lives.
 They can be $10/hour people used to make phone calls, former car or appliance salesmen, or even attorneys with or without good pedigrees.
 It does not matter what the person is or was.
-All that matters is that the person is skilled at getting your resume in hopes of filling the jobs that he or she happens to know about.
+All that matters is that the person is skilled at getting your resume to fill the jobs they know about.
 Recruiters of all backgrounds rise and fall based on this strength.

 Many recruiting firms attract “recruiters” who are former attorneys with good qualifications.
-The market perception is that because the recruiting firm is comprised of people with good law schools and firm histories that the firm must be good at what they do.
+The market perception is that because the recruiting firm comprises people with good law school and firm histories, the firm must be good at what they do.
 This could not be further from the truth.
-Regardless of where they went to law school, or where they worked, most of these former attorneys are “recruiters” and not placement professionals.
-Most work from home and only do the work at all because it offers good income potential and flexibility.
+Regardless of where they went to law school or worked, most of these former attorneys are “recruiters” and not placement professionals.
+Most work from home and only do the work because it offers good income potential and flexibility.
 These recruiters have no significant interest in what they are doing.
-They believe they are entitled to respect in the market because they did well on the LSATs and worked in big law firms and now work for recruiting firms comprised of similar people.
-They do not get their respect from what they are doing now—only from what they have done in the past.
+They believe they are entitled to respect in the market because they did well on the LSATs, worked in big law firms, and now work for recruiting firms comprised of similar people.
+They do not get their respect for what they are doing now—only from what they have done in the past.
 Most do not make very good livings and have little interest in advancing anyone’s career.

-Many attorneys in the recruiting business are people who were not very interested in or good at the practice of law and only pursued recruiting in the first place because it looked like an easier job.
-They are losers, flunkies and what have you.
+Many attorneys in the recruiting business are not very interested in or good at the practice of law and only pursued recruiting in the first place because it looked like an easier job.
+They are losers, flunkies, and what have you.
 Many attorney recruiters are relatively aimless and looking to do something that does not stress them out and offers the allure of easy money.
 Is this who you want representing you?

-Many recruiters have financial problems and live placement to placement; moreover, most are not overly interested in the profession of advancing the careers of attorneys.
+Many recruiters have financial problems and live placement to placement; moreover, most are not overly interested in advancing the careers of attorneys.
 Instead, they are interested only in commissions.
-If they were not recruiting they would likely be doing other sales-related jobs.
+If they were not recruiting, they would likely be doing other sales-related jobs.

-Recruiters can make very good livings if they get enough resumes from good attorneys.
-They will typically target attorneys at the largest law firms and with the best pedigrees.
+Recruiters can make a good living if they get enough resumes from good attorneys.
+They will typically target attorneys at the largest law firms and the best pedigrees.
 Recruiters can talk a good game.
-Their sales tactics are often amazing and they will say whatever it takes to get a resume and make a placement.
+Their sales tactics are often amazing, and they will say whatever it takes to get a resume and make a placement.
 They have all sorts of tricks and games they play behind the scenes to get people to do things they should not be doing.
 They often lie to law firms and candidates.
-It is a dirty world, and I am reminded of it virtually every day when I speak with candidates who have worked with “recruiters” before.
+It is a dirty word, and I am reminded of it virtually every day when I speak with candidates who have worked with “recruiters” before.

-Last year I was speaking with an attorney who had just gotten an offer in Seattle through another recruiter.
+Last year, I spoke with an attorney who had just gotten an offer in Seattle through another recruiter.
 He had just interviewed with his “dream firm” in his home market of Chicago.
-The firm in Chicago was going to bring him back in a few weeks for a second interview and everything looked good.
-He was senior, however, and had no business, so he knew things could go either way.
-He had grown up in Chicago, his wife worked there and he had three children.
-He was unemployed and had been for months and really needed a job.
+The firm in Chicago would bring him back in a few weeks for a second interview, and everything looked good.
+However, he was a senior and had no business, so he knew things could go either way.
+He had grown up in Chicago, his wife worked there, and he had three children.
+He was unemployed and had been for months and needed a job.